ItaiAxelrad/open-spec/docs/specifications/5_Process Equipment/40_Process Interconnections/400519 Ductile Iron Process Pipe.md

    1. Join two grooved pipe ends, or a pipe end and a valve.
    1. Position the gasket around the joint.
    1. Place the housing over the gasket and tighten with nuts and bolts to secure the housings together.
-      1. The coupling housings shall encase the gasket and engauge the grooves around the pipe to create a leak-tight seal.
+      1. The coupling housings shall encase the gasket and engage the grooves around the pipe to create a leak-tight seal.
 2. Joining Method - Flanged Joints:
    1. Install in accordance with AWWA/ANSI C115/A21.15.
    2. Extend pipe completely through screwed-on flanged and machine flange face and pipe in single operation.